GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 The utility functions in `test/helpers` are intended to be reused between e2e and integration tests.

-The utility functions in `test/e2e` are intended to be used exclusively for end-to-end tests.

 The test cases in `helpers/testcases.go` are intended to be reused between e2e and integration tests.
 They require a TestCaseParams as input, and use a